ckipp01/webring-checker/README.md

 # webring-checker

+NOTE: This project is currently not live.
+Instead, consider using the [webring-cli](https://github.com/ckipp01/webring-cli).

 Small api providing a few utilities and views the [xxiivv webring](https://webring.xxiivv.com).

   - `GET / will return a description page`